Organization and Description of Business

 August to October 2018 – The Company loaned $300,000 to Healer LLC, an entity that provides cannabis education, dosage programs, and products developed by Dr. Dustin Sulak, an integrative medicine physician and nationally renowned cannabis practitioner.
 In 2019, the Company loaned Healer an additional $500,000.

 October 2018 – The Company entered into a purchase agreement to acquire its two cannabis-licensed clients, KPG of Anna LLC and KPG of Harrisburg LLC, currently operating medical marijuana dispensaries in the state of Illinois.
-The Company has not yet received legislative approval – required for all ownership changes of cannabis licensees – and therefore these entities were not consolidated into the Company’s financial statements as of June 30, 2019.
-The Company anticipates approval will be obtained, and the transaction consummated, by the end of 2019.
+In October 2019, the Company received legislative approval for the transaction.
+Accordingly, the transaction was consummated and these entities became wholly-owned subsidiaries which will be consolidated into the Company’s financial statements starting in the fourth quarter of 2019.

 October 2018 – The Company’s cannabis-licensed client with cultivation and dispensary operations in Massachusetts, ARL Healthcare Inc. (“ARL”), filed a plan of entity conversion with the state to convert from a non-profit entity to a for-profit corporation, with the Company as the sole shareholder of the for-profit corporation.
 On November 30, 2018, the conversion plan was approved by the Massachusetts Secretary of State, and effective December 1, 2018, ARL was consolidated into the Company as a wholly-owned subsidiary.

 November 2018 – The Company issued a letter of intent to acquire The Harvest Foundation LLC, its cannabis-licensed client with cultivation operations in the state of Nevada.
 The parties entered into a purchase agreement governing the transaction in August 2019.
-The Company has not yet received state approval for the acquisition, and therefore this entity was not consolidated into the Company’s financial statements as of June 30, 2019.
-The Company anticipates approval will be obtained, and the transaction consummated, by the end of 2019.
+The Company has not yet received state approval for the acquisition and therefore this acquisition is still pending.
+The Company anticipates approval will be obtained, and the transaction completed, by the end of this year.

-January 2019 – The Company established MariMed Hemp Inc., a wholly-owned subsidiary to develop, market, and distribute hemp-based CBD brands and products, and to provide hemp producers with bulk quantities of hemp genetics and biomass (“MariMed Hemp”).
+January 2019 – The Company established MariMed Hemp Inc., a wholly-owned subsidiary, to develop, market, and distribute hemp-based CBD brands and products, and to provide hemp producers with bulk quantities of hemp genetics and biomass (“MariMed Hemp”).
+During the quarter ended September 30, 2019, MariMed Hemp launched Hemp Engine™, a store-within-a-store turnkey distribution platform of CBD-based products for retailers.

-February 2019 – The Company converted its $30 million purchase of subordinated secured convertible debentures of GenCanna Global Inc., a producer and distributor of industrial hemp, CBD formulations, hemp genetics, and hemp products (“GenCanna”), into a 33.5% ownership interest in GenCanna.
+February 2019 – The Company converted its $30 million investment in subordinated secured convertible debentures of GenCanna into a 33.5% ownership interest in GenCanna.

-May 2019 – The Company extended loans totaling $750,000 to Atalo Holdings Inc., an agriculture and biotechnology firm specializing in research, development, and production of industrial hemp and hemp-based CBD products.
+May 2019 – The Company loaned an aggregate of $750,000 to Atalo Holdings Inc. (“Atalo”), an agriculture and biotechnology firm specializing in research, development, and production of industrial hemp and hemp-based CBD products.
+In July 2019, the Company extended an additional loan of $230,000 to Atalo.

-May 2019 – The Company issued 500,000 shares of its common stock to purchase an 8.95% interest in Terrace Inc., a Canadian entity that develops and acquires international cannabis assets.
+May 2019 – The Company issued 500,000 shares of its common stock in exchange for an 8.95% interest in Terrace Inc., a Canadian entity that develops and acquires international cannabis assets.

-June 2019 – the Company entered into a purchase agreement to acquire MediTaurus LLC, a company established by Dr. Jokubas Ziburkas, a PhD in neuroscience and a leading authority on hemp-based CBD and the endocannabinoid system.
-Meditaurus operates in the United States and Europe and has developed proprietary CBD formulations sold under its Florance™ brand.
+June 2019 – the Company entered into a purchase agreement to acquire MediTaurus LLC, a company established by Jokubas Ziburkas PhD, a neuroscientist and leading authority on hemp-based CBD and the endocannabinoid system.
+MediTaurus operates in the United States and Europe and has developed proprietary CBD formulations sold under its Florance™ brand.

 July 2019 – The Company entered into a licensing agreement for the exclusive manufacturing and distribution in seven eastern states of the Binske® portfolio of products, a brand known for utilizing best-in-class proprietary strains and craft ingredients in its edibles, concentrates, vaporizers, and topicals.